Due to weather the College will be canceling all classes after 5 pm today (2/11) at Main campus and OCC @ Liverpool. More Info

 Onondaga Community College has partnered with 41 colleges across the country to help lead the new, ground-breaking Community College Consortium for Autism and Intellectual Disabilities.
 The Consortium, which recently addressed the U.S. Senate Appropriations subcommittee on Health, Education, Labor and Welfare, is focused on developing programs, securing funding and supporting initiatives to help individuals with autism lead productive lives, including being part of the workforce.

-Currently, the DSO at Onondaga works with nearly 600 students per semester and of that group, approximately 10 percent have autism or have been diagnosed with Asperger’s syndrome, a developmental disorder that affects a person’s ability to socialize and communicate effectively with others.
+Currently, the OAR at Onondaga works with nearly 600 students per semester and of that group, approximately 10 percent have autism or have been diagnosed with Asperger’s syndrome, a developmental disorder that affects a person’s ability to socialize and communicate effectively with others.

 The consortium is requesting up to $35 million in funding as part of the Higher Education Opportunity Act to assist with the operation of programs supporting autistic and intellectually challenged students at community colleges across the country.
 It is estimated that $24 million of the $35 million will fully fund programs at ten community colleges, enabling each college to provide life skills and vocational training for approximately 75 intellectually disabled students.